'Although she be but little, she is fierce'

 FEEL THE FEAR AND DO IT ANYWAY

 Everyone has their inner ‘fierce’ it depends on what awakens it.
-I am here to tap in to Yours.
-Here's when mine began..
+I want to tap in to Yours.

 I was around 7 years old, I was bullied regularly at school, enduring months of physical and mental abuse by a rather large girl, let’s say!

-She stood twice my height, which wasn’t hard, but terrified the life out of me.
-My experience with her would be the first time I ever tapped into my ‘feel the fear but do it anyway’ feeling.
+She stood twice my height, (which wasn’t hard!), but terrified the life out of me.
+My experience with her would be the first time I ever tapped into this gumption I never knew I had.

 Thank you for taking the time to read about who I am and what Health Hut UK is all about.
-I hope by the end of my story, I have ignited a little spark in you to come and train with me.
+I hope by the end of my story, I have ignited a little spark in you to come and train with me and join our ever growing fitness community, where we support and inspire each other to succeed.

 I am not for everyone, but I certainly try to be!

-Finding your inspiration is so important.
-Try to apply this to yourself and with my help and your commitment, those body and fitness goals will become a reality.
+Finding your inspiration is important.
+Who inspires and motivates YOU?
+If you struggle with this , I can help, and with your commitment, those body and fitness goals will become a reality.

 As a child I wanted to be like Olga Korbut the legendary gymnast, simply because she was small and powerful, I watched her for hours!